superphy/insilico-subtyping/README.md

 1.  `new` - Sub-command for adding new subtype in phylotyper.
 Other sub-commands are `genome` for running phylotyper on genome input.
 2.  `subtype_scheme` - The name for the subtype scheme.
 3.  `subtype_assignment_file` - Subtypes for input loci sequences.
+This
+    is a tab-delimited file with genomes in column 1 and subtypes in column 2.
 4.  `output_directory` - Results and graphics will be output to this directory.
 Files will be overwritten.
 5.  `reference_loci1.fasta` - Fasta DNA or amino-acid sequence input.
     Multiple loci should be provided as separate files.
-Each entry in each fasta file should have a subtype assignment in the `subtype_assignment_file`.
+Each genome in the fasta files should have a subtype assignment in the `subtype_assignment_file`.

 ### Options: